Debt Types

 The Chapter 13 Superdischarge

 The Chapter 13 "superdischarge" is one of the most powerful but least understood features of bankruptcy law.
 Under Section 1328(a), a completed Chapter 13 plan discharges certain debts that survive a Chapter 7 discharge.
-This includes willful and malicious property damage (Section 523(a)(6) as applied to property, not persons), non-support obligations from divorce or separation agreements (Section 523(a)(15)), and certain other debts.
+The key superdischarge debts include:

 This makes Chapter 13 strategically valuable for debtors who owe debts that would not be discharged in Chapter 7.
 However, BAPCPA in 2005 narrowed the superdischarge by making more debt categories nondischargeable in both chapters.
-The debts that remain eligible for superdischarge are still significant for affected debtors.
-Consult the full list of nondischargeable debts to understand what each chapter covers.
+Before BAPCPA, the superdischarge was significantly broader.

 Last updated: March 2026.
 Not legal advice.